 There are no restrictions on the use of the supply (i.e. the supply may be used for general power, heating, storage water heating, etc.).
 This network tariff may not be used in conjunction with any other network tariff.

-- must comply with AS 1056, Storage water heaters; and - should comply with AS/NZS 3500.4:2003, Plumbing and drainage Heated waters services and AS 3500.4.1 - 1997, National Plumbing and Drainage - Hot water supply systems - Performance requirements.
+- must comply with AS 1056, Storage water heaters; and - should comply with AS/NZS 3500.4:2003, Plumbing and drainage Heated waters services and AS 3500.4.1 - 1997, National Plumbing and Drainage - Hot water supply systems - Performance requirements. - Non-compliant systems may be refused connection or disconnected.

-Table 7: Tariff prices for residential low voltage pay as you go
+Table 9: Tariff prices for residential low voltage pay as you go (TAS101) for 2022-23